Noise Figure Cascade Calculator

 How to Use This Tool:

 Build the receiver chain in the same order the RF signal sees it.
-Use stage values from the same frequency band and operating condition whenever possible.
+Use stage values from the same frequency band, impedance environment, and operating condition whenever possible.

-- Choose a Cascade preset for a starting point, such as an SDR receiver, LNA-first receiver, lossy feedline, satellite downconverter, or passive mixer chain.
-Editing any stage turns the lineup into a custom case without losing the entered values.
+- Choose a Cascade preset if one matches the receiver type, such as an SDR front end, LNA-first receiver, lossy feedline, satellite downconverter, or passive mixer chain.
+Editing a stage switches the lineup to a custom case while keeping the entered values.

 - In RF chain stages, set each stage role, name, gain, and noise figure.
-Enter gain as positive dB for amplification and negative dB for loss.
-Passive loss and filter roles derive Noise figure from insertion loss, so a -1.5 dB passive stage displays 1.5 dB effective noise figure.
+Enter positive dB for amplification and negative dB for loss.
+Passive loss and filter roles derive Noise figure from insertion loss, so a -1.5 dB passive stage becomes 1.5 dB effective noise figure.

-- Use Add stage or Remove stage to model one to eight stages.
+- Use Add stage and Remove stage to model one to eight stages.
 Keep the order physical: antenna-side switch or filter first, then LNA, then later filters, mixers, and gain blocks.

-- Enter Analysis bandwidth in Hz, kHz, MHz, or GHz.
+- Set Analysis bandwidth in Hz, kHz, MHz, or GHz.
 Use the channel bandwidth, IF bandwidth, FFT bin, or measurement bandwidth that should define the integrated noise floor.

 - Set Required SNR for the receiver or detector.
 A 0 dB value estimates the noise-floor crossing point; a demodulator, link, or lab threshold usually needs a positive SNR margin.

-- Set the Noise figure target.
-It does not change the Friis calculation, but it drives the summary margin, guidance checks, and chart reference mark.
+- Set Noise figure target to the receiver or link-budget target.
+It does not change the Friis calculation, but it drives NF target margin, Stage Guidance, and the chart reference mark.

-- Open Advanced only when the reporting assumptions need adjustment.
+- Open Advanced when the report assumptions need adjustment.
 Reference temperature changes equivalent input noise temperature and thermal noise density.
-Display precision changes rounded table and export values, while the calculation itself keeps more precision.
+Display precision changes rounded table and export values while the underlying calculation keeps more precision.

 - Read Cascade Ledger first for each stage's effective noise figure, Friis term, contribution share, cumulative gain, and running cascade noise figure.
-Then use Noise Budget, Stage Guidance, Friis Contribution Map, and Cascade Progression to check the sensitivity and dominant stages.
+Then compare Noise Budget, Stage Guidance, Friis Contribution Map, and Cascade Progression to find the dominant stage and the sensitivity impact.

 If validation appears, fix the named input before using the result.
-Common causes are bandwidth at zero or below, a passive stage with positive gain, a negative active-stage noise figure, a reference temperature outside 1 K to 1000 K, or a stage count outside one to eight.
+Common causes are zero or negative bandwidth, a passive stage with positive gain, a negative active-stage noise figure, a reference temperature outside 1 K to 1000 K, or a stage count outside one to eight.

 Interpreting Results:

-The headline noise figure is the total cascade noise figure at the chain input.
-Compare it with NF target margin instead of reading it alone.
-A positive margin means the selected target is met; a small positive margin still deserves a frequency, temperature, and tolerance check.
+The headline result is the total cascade noise figure referred to the chain input.
+Compare it with NF target margin before treating the design as acceptable.
+A positive margin means the selected target is met; a small positive margin still needs a frequency, temperature, and tolerance check.

 |---|---|---|